 In software waterfall development, each phase must be completed before the next phase can begin.
 So, all the design would have to be completed before developers could begin any work.

-89. Whiteboard Interview
+89. Whiteboard challenge

-Common in tech job interviews, whiteboard interviews are designed to assess a candidate’s communication and problem solving skills.
+Common in tech job interviews, whiteboard challenges are designed to assess a candidate’s communication and problem solving skills.
 In it, candidates are given a problem and whiteboard to develop the solution on.
 You can learn more about how to prepare for your first UX design interview here.

 90. White space